ds-wizard/guide/docs/more/self-hosted-dsw/configuration/configuration.rst

 S3
 --

-Information for connection to S3 storage (used for document and document template assets).
+Information for connection to S3-compatible object storage, such as `Garage <https://garagehq.deuxfleurs.fr/>`__ (used for documents, document template assets, files, and locales).

 .. confval:: s3.url

    :type: URI

-    Endpoint of S3 storage, e.g., ``http://minio:9000``
+    Endpoint of S3-compatible storage, e.g., ``http://host.docker.internal:9000`` in the local Garage deployment example.

+    The value must be reachable both by DSW services and by users' browsers.
+DSW uses this URL when creating links for document downloads, document previews, template exports, locale exports, and other stored files.
+For production, use a public HTTPS URL through your reverse proxy or equivalent infrastructure.
+For local Docker Compose testing, the Garage example publishes the S3 API on the host and uses ``host.docker.internal`` so containers and the browser can reach the same endpoint.

 .. confval:: s3.username